eewilfred/FlickerImageSearchDemo/README.md

 # flickerImageSearchDemo
-an app that uses the Flickr image search API and shows the results in a 2- column scrollable view.
+An app that uses the Flickr image search API and shows the results in a 2- column scrollable view.